dextools-io/integration-sdk/http-adapter/README.md

     asset0Out?: string
     // Only for swaps: Number of tokens of asset1 sold asset1In?: string
-    // Reserves of each token after the event was executed
+    // Only for joins, exists and swaps: Reserves of each token remaining after the event has been executed
     reserves: {
       // Reserves of token asset0
       asset0: string